MicrosoftDocs/quantum-docs/articles/hybrid-computing-integrated.md

 | Qubit reuse | N/A |
 | Real-time classical compute| 32-bit unsigned integer arithmetic <br>Utilizes classical register resources |

-If your Q# program contains unsupported features when running integrated hybrid jobs, you will receive an warning message.
+If your Q# program contains unsupported features when running integrated hybrid jobs, you will receive a warning message in real-time.

 > [!NOTE]
 > You need to select the appropriate **QIR Adaptative RI** target profile to realize the correct error messages and warnings when using unsupported features.

 Copy the following code into a Q# file, and add the subsequent code snippets to see the supported features in action.